ropensci/roweb3/content/blog/2022-07-10-rtweet-1-0-0/index.md

 I would also like to make it easier for users, dependencies and the package itself to handle the outputs.
 To this regard I would like to provide some classes to handle the different type of objects it returns.

-This would help to avoid some current shortcomings.
+This will help avoid some of the current shortcomings.
-Specifically I would like to provide functions to make it easier to reply to previous tweets, provide shortcuts to find out some nested information and subset tweets and the accompanying user information.
+Specifically I would like to provide functions to make it easier to reply to previous tweets, extract nested data, and subset tweets and the accompanying user information.

 ## **Conclusions**

-While I made many breaking changes I hope this helps both users and maintainers.
+While I made many breaking changes I hope these changes will smooth future development and help both users and maintainers.

 Feel free to ask on the [rOpenSci community](https://discuss.ropensci.org/tag/rtweet) if you have questions about the transition or find something amiss.
-Please let me know, it will help me prioritize which endpoints are more relevant to the community.
+Please let me know!
+It will help me prioritize which endpoints are more relevant to the community.
-Yes, the academic archive endpoint is on the radar.
+(And yes, the academic archive endpoint is on the radar.)

-It is also possible that I overlooked something and I thought the code is working but it isn't.
+It is also possible that I overlooked something and I thought the code is working when it isn't.
-For example, after several months of changing the way the API is parsed several users found it wasn't handling some elements.
+For example, after several months of changing the way the API is parsed, several users found it wasn't handling some elements.
 Let me know of such or similar cases and I'll try to fix it.

-In case you find a bug, check the open issues and if not reported previously open an [issue on github](https://github.com/ropensci/rtweet/issues/).
+In case you find a bug, check the open issues and if it has not already been reported, open an [issue on GitHub](https://github.com/ropensci/rtweet/issues/).
 Don't forget to make a [reprex](https://cran.r-project.org/web/packages/reprex/readme/README.html) and if possible provide the id of the tweets you are having trouble with.
-In some occasions when I came to look at a bug I couldn't reproduce it as I wasn't finding which tweet caused the error.
+Unfortunately it has happened that when I came to look at a bug I couldn't reproduce it as I wasn't able to find the tweet which caused the error.

 Finally, you can read the whole [NEWS online](https://docs.ropensci.org/rtweet/news/index.html) and the examples.